WLJSTeam/wolfram-js-frontend/CONTRIBUTING.md

 - [ ] **Wolfram Language Documentation** (frontend agnostic and in a Markdown format)
 - [x] support for syntax sugar for `NeuralNetwork` package of Wolfram Language.
 For now it is not clear, how to clean up Mathematica's `MakeBoxes` definitons for various neural network object.
 There is a possibility to use wrapper function, see more in [Issue](https://github.com/JerryI/wolfram-js-frontend/issues/186).
 - [x] write a fast implementation of parser/encoder of [WXF](https://github.com/JerryI/wolfram-js-frontend/issues/196) in Javascript.
 For now we use `ExpressionJSON` for communication, which does not use features of `NumericArray` and `ByteArray` and adds a large overhead in serializaing/deserializing on WL's and JS's sides.
 There is a [preliminaly work](https://github.com/xndc/uncompress) posted already.
+- [ ] write a fast implementation of WXF encoder in JS to supply the data from JS to WL.
+I should transform any Javascript object into native WL structure